FlowerEatsFish/tvgh-library-collection-crawler/README.md

 ## Requirements

-- This construct uses Async/Await methods, so you need to run [polyfill.js](https://polyfill.io/v2/docs/) first.
+- This construct uses Async/Await methods.
+Please add [polyfill.js](https://polyfill.io/v2/docs/) first if your plaforms do NOT support.

 - This construct uses [Axios.js](https://github.com/axios/axios), so you need to care the Cross-Origin Requests (CORS).